Board overview

 Verifying flash...
 VERIFIED.

-• You can repeat the previous set to ensure that binary file has been written successfully:
+• You can repeat the previous command to ensure that the binary file has been written successfully:

 Expected outcome: